Memorium Nürnberger Prozesse

 Can I buy tickets online?

-Check the official website for options regarding online ticket purchases and to avoid queues at the museum.
+Check the official website for options regarding online ticket purchases, which may streamline your entry.

 Are there restrooms and cafes?